5 Best Embroidery Digitizing Software for 2023 (Comparisons)

 • This is free and allows you to work with .bx fonts using your keyboard.
 I highly recommend this over importing font letter files into your program one by one!

-Just to note, Embrilliance Essentials and Enthusiast must be purchased each independently.
+To note, Embrilliance Essentials and Enthusiast must be purchased independently.

 However, Stitch Artist 3 gives you levels 1 and 2, and Stitch Artist 2 gives you level 1.
-But, you still have to purchase Essentials and Enthusiast separately if you want editing capabilities.
+But, you must purchase Essentials and Enthusiast separately if you want editing capabilities.

 A major caveat of Embrilliance for the graphically challenged or embroidery hobbyist is that it does not auto-digitize designs or convert .ttf fonts into embroidery fonts as Hatch does.

-While it only takes 10-15 minutes to digitize a simple design manually, this is 10-15 minutes that you could have spent embroidering if you used an auto-digitizing program for simple designs.
+While digitizing a simple design manually only takes 10-15 minutes, this is 10-15 minutes that you could have spent embroidering if you had used an auto-digitizing program for simple designs.

 Embrilliance also doesn’t have photo stitch, which is something available in Hatch.
-Not that I’ve used the function more than twice, but having the option available makes me happy.
+Not that I’ve used the function more than five times, but having the option available makes me happy.

 One big pro of Embrilliance is Merrowly, an add-on, which allows you to create faux-merrow borders when digitizing patches.

-Their free trial does not allow you to save files but gives you a demo of the program to try out.
+Their free trial does not allow you to save stitch files but gives you a demo of the program to try.

 4. Sierra Software – Stitch Era Universal